John Quelch (academic): Career

 In 1998, Quelch was appointed dean with vice chancellor status of London Business School.
 During his tenure at London Business School, revenue and student enrollment increased 50 percent over three years, and faculty numbers increased 30 percent.
 In 2001, London Business School received the Queen's Award for Enterprise and was ranked the eighth best business school in the world by the Financial Times.

 Quelch returned to Harvard Business School in 2001 as Lincoln Filene Professor of Business Administration and senior associate dean for international development, responsible for overseeing the establishment of a global network of research centers.
 Between 2006 and 2008, he served as senior associate dean responsible for coordinating the planning and execution of Harvard Business School's 2008 centennial celebrations.
 He also served as a director of the Harvard Business School Publishing Company.

 In 2009, Quelch was on sabbatical leave as the La Caixa Visiting Professor of International Management and chairman of the academic advisory council at the China Europe International Business School (CEIBS), a Shanghai-based school co-founded by the Chinese Communist Party and European Commission.
-From 2011 and 2013, Quelch served as dean, vice president and Distinguished Professor of International Management at the Shanghai-based institution.
+From 2011 and 2013, Quelch served as dean, vice president, and Distinguished Professor of International Management at the Shanghai-based institution.
 During his tenure at CEIBS, its The Financial Times MBA global ranking improved from 24th to 15th and its Executive MBA program ranking improved from 18th to 7th.
 The number of full-time faculty and CEIBS revenue both increased by one-third.
 Special emphasis was placed on upgrading CEIBS research output, executive education, global awareness and fundraising.

 Quelch returned to Harvard Business School in 2013 as the first Harvard Business School professor to hold a joint primary appointment at both Harvard Business School and the Harvard T.H.
 Chan School of Public Health, where he was professor of health policy and management.
 Between 2013 and 2017, he also served as an associate in research at Harvard's Fairbank Center for Chinese Studies, fellow of the Harvard China Fund, and a member of the Harvard China advisory board.

 Miami Herbert Business School

 In 2017, Quelch was appointed dean of the University of Miami School of Business Administration, renamed in 2019 as the University of Miami Patti and Allan Herbert Business School.
 He also serves as the Leonard M. Miller University Chair Professor and vice provost for executive education at the University of Miami.

-In October 2022, the University of Miami announced that Quelch would be stepping down from his position as dean to begin a sabbatical year in 2023.
+In December 2022, the University of Miami announced the departure of Quelch as the school's dean and the appointment of an interim replacement; in January 2023, the university announced that it was launching a search for a permanent replacement.

+Duke Kunshan University

+In December 2023, Quelch was appointed executive vice chancellor at Duke Kunshan University in Kunshan, China.